You've heard all the buzz about plant-based diets — they boast promising health benefits and may even help you drop a few pounds.

 So who's right?
 Simply put, a plant-based diet encourages primarily eating plants and occasionally including animal products.
 While vegetarian, vegan and plant-based diets have similar tenets, they are not the same.
 One way they differ is that vegetarian and vegan diets have clear established guidelines and rules to follow while a plant-based diet does not.

 However, the customizability of a plant-based diet makes it a popular plan.
 Interest in eating a plant-based diet — or at the very least substituting animal products with plant-based foods — is growing as we continue to learn more about the benefits of eating this way, coupled with innovation from manufactures.
-In fact, grocery sales of plant-based foods have grown 31 percent in the past two years, according to the Good Food Institute.
+In fact, grocery sales of plant-based foods that replace animal products have grown 29 percent from 2018 to 2020, according to the Good Food Institute.

 Why Should You Eat More Plants?